LooksGoodApp/flutter-value-extensions/README.md

 ## Getting started

 Down are listed all extensions with the use cases.
-For further information, visit API Reference or the Example;
+For further information, visit API Reference or the Example.

 ## Core extensions